DaudIbrahim/dsa-js/docs/doc.md

 - offset 🌟

+  - In a SinglyLinkedList we make use of offsetNode. (offsetNode - get the prev node to the current in order to update pointers)

 - nested loop

   - nested loops are to be avoided wherever and as much as possible use two pointers, sliding window, & fast and slow pointers